angular/material-start/README.md

 1. Make sure you have installed NPM and run the `npm install` command (and there were no errors).
 2. Reach out on our [Forum](https://groups.google.com/forum/#!forum/ngmaterial) to see if any other developers have had the same issue.
-3. This project is based against the v1.1.0 release of Angular Material, so there may be a newer version available which fixes the issue you are seeing.
+3. This project is based against the v1.1.0 release of AngularJS Material, so there may be a newer version available which fixes the issue you are seeing.
 Just update the `package.json` to specify the version you wish to use.
 4. Search for the issue here on [GitHub](https://github.com/angular/material-start/issues?q=is%3Aissue+is%3Aopen).